Unexpected-Pencil/2143-OOP/Assignments/OOP_Primer/README.md

 > The simple idea is to pass the data type as a parameter so that we don’t need to write the same code for different data types.
 For example, a software company may need to sort() for different data types.
 Rather than writing and maintaining multiple codes, we can write one sort() and pass the datatype as a parameter.
 #### Inheritance
 > Inheritance is a fundamental concept in object-oriented programming (OOP) that allows a class to inherit properties and behaviors from another class.
 It's a way to create a hierarchy of classes that share attributes and methods, and it's based on a hierarchical relationship between classes.
-#### Instance Variable
-> An instance variable is a variable that is defined within a class, but each object of that class has its own copy of the variable.
 #### Member Variable
 > A member variable, also known as an instance variable or data member, is a variable that is declared within a class and is accessible by all methods of that class.
 Member variables are associated with a specific object and maintain their values for the lifetime of that object.
 #### Memory Management (Garbage Collection, Pointers)